Stuycs-K/final-project-10-linc-negronm/WORKLOG.md

 ### 5/25

-Worked on a targeting system
+Implemented a targeting system that starts on hero and can be toggled.
+Also added various GUI debug texts to the interface.

 ## Curt Lin